jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-3-1-deployment-methods-travisci.md

 You can view the status of your repository's build by navigating to it from the [dashboard](https://travis-ci.com/dashboard) and clicking on it.

-If any of the commands in the `script` section of the config returned a [nonzero status code](https://en.wikipedia.org/wiki/Exit_status#Shell_and_scripts), the build will fail.
+If any of the commands in the `script` section of the config return a [nonzero status code](https://en.wikipedia.org/wiki/Exit_status#Shell_and_scripts), the build will fail.
 If this happens then have a look at a build log and investigate the issue.
 More likely than not someone else has encountered the problem before, so Google is your gatekeeper to solutions!

-I won't run through the build log - since this post is getting fairly long already.
-In Travis you can expand what each stage is doing for some more verbose output.
-Essentially it is no different to what we did in our original `deploy.sh` script!

 # Conclusion